-A total of any three signs from the following sign types may be approved for a non-corner building and up to four signs may be approved for a corner building (having frontage on two streets or a street and an alley).
-To receive approval of the maximum number of signs for your building type, one must be a changeable copy sign.
+A total of any two signs from the following sign types may be approved for a non-corner building and up to three signs may be approved for a corner building (having frontage on two streets or a street and an alley).
 Existing wall and projecting signs will be included in the total number of signs.
 However, all signs on the building, except temporary signs, count toward the total sign area allowed for administrative approval.
 Only the following sign types qualify for administrative approval.